JetBrains/kotlin-wrappers/README.md

 Follow these examples to learn how to start developing your React apps with Kotlin.
 Good luck and have fun!
 You also can clone [my-kotlin-react-sample](https://github.com/ScottHuangZL/my-kotlin-app) to see the result directly.

-## Real-world examples

-[KotlinConf App](https://github.com/JetBrains/kotlinconf-app/) — an application developed at JetBrains to showcase multi-platform projects in Kotlin.
-The web-based part of the app is written using React and Kotlin/JS.

 ## Contributing

 Contributions to this project are welcome!
 Please see the open